 Other hellhounds also have extra eyes in other places, such as on their legs (one dead hellhound is identified this way).
 Eyes not near the head tend to be non-functional due to lack of an optic nerve.

-Shock and Awe: Niftynose's mutation allowed him to draw electricity in and send out lightning bolts through the horn on his nose.
+Shock and Awe: Niftynose's mutation allows him to draw electricity in and send out lightning bolts through the horn on his nose.

 Shown Their Work: The amount of detail put into realistic anatomy and mutations is really quite incredible.
 At one point, the artist spends several paragraphs explaining that dog teeth are generally dull and meant to crush windpipes and major arteries, not cause huge blood splatters.